Rename a SQL Server Failover Cluster Instance

 Additional considerations after the Renaming Operation

-After we rename the network name of failover cluster we need to verify and perform the following instructions to enable all scenarios in SQL Server Agent and Analysis Services.
+After we rename the network name of SQL Server 2012 failover cluster we need to verify and perform the below suggested additional instructions to get all scenarios in SQL Server Agent and Analysis Services working.

 SQL Server Agent Service: Verify and perform the below additional actions for SQL Server Agent Service:

 Fix the registry settings if SQL Agent is configured for event forwarding.
 For more information, see Designate an Events Forwarding Server (SQL Server Management Studio).

 Fix the master server (MSX) and target servers (TSX) instance names when machines / cluster network name is renamed.
 For more information, see the following topics: